jakirkham/mouse_record/README.md

     mouse-record 2 2 /home/pi/Desktop

-Also, as mentioned before, the program will end when a `KeyboardInterrupt`(Ctrl + c) is entered into the terminal
+Also, as mentioned before, the program will end when a `KeyboardInterrupt`(Ctrl + c) is entered into the terminal.